 Ease of Cleanup

 Cleaning up should always be a consideration when purchasing a new kitchen tool.
 Is the apple peeler you are considering dishwasher safe?
 Does it have small areas where the peel can be difficult to remove?
 Will the apple peeler slice the apple with clean cuts or will small apple pieces be left behind for you to clean up?
 Do you need to remove the blade to clean it, and will that take time you do not necessarily have?
-All of these questions are important considerations, because you are purchasing an apple peeler to save time.
+All of these questions are important considerations because you are purchasing an apple peeler corer to save time.
 Of course you do not want cleaning your new apple peeler to reclaim that precious time.

 Conclusion (Wrapping it up)

 Imagine that you are baking three or four apple pies for a family gathering; who wants to peel several bushels of apples with a paring knife?
 No one wants to go through this long process.
-The solution is purchasing an apple peeler to make the job simpler.
-Each apple peeler offers its own unique features.
+The solution is purchasing a tool to make the job simpler.
+Each apple peeler corer slicer offers its own unique features.
 Are your hands not as nimble or strong as they used to be?
 Then a peeler that has a winding arm and suction cups that adheres to your counter might be for you.
 Do you prefer wedge style slices over spiral cut apples?
 Then a Starfrit styles apple peeler with the included apple slicer might be better for your personal needs.
 Decide what you need from your apple peeler, and then choose the tool right that best suits your needs.